 |

 Probably the most popular of the square, glazed pane type of lamp.
-Known as a "Square Lamp."
+Also known as a "Square Lamp."

 In 1945,